Delegate image signingEstimated reading time: 2 minutes

 Then they create the

 initialize the trust metadata for that repository, and grant

 write access to members of the QA team, so that they can push images to that

 The member of the IT ops team then asks the QA team for their public key certificate files that are part of their UCP client bundle.

 If they don’t have a UCP client bundle, they can download a new one.

 When delegating trust, you associate a public key certificate with a role name.
 UCP requires that you delegate trust to two different roles:

 <role>is the UCP team the user belongs to

 # Delegate trust, and add that public key with the role targets/releases notary delegation add --publish \ dtr.example.org/dev/nginx targets/releases \ --all-paths <user-1-cert.pem> <user-2-cert.pem> # Delegate trust, and add that public key with the role targets/admin notary delegation add --publish \ dtr.example.org/dev/nginx targets/qa \ --all-paths <user-1-cert.pem> <user-2-cert.pem>

-Now members from the QA team just have to configure their Notary CLI client
+Now members from the QA team just need to configure their Notary CLI client

 with UCP private keys